code42/axiomatic/README.md

 ### Axiomatic

+* AXIOMATIC_GITHUB_SECRET is the secret token for validating webhook requests.
+You **MUST** configure this value or the server will not start.
+There is no default value, only sorrow.
 * AXIOMATIC_IP is the IP address to bind.
 Default = 127.0.0.1
 * AXIOMATIC_PORT is the port number to bind.
 Default = 8181

-#### GitHub

-* GITHUB_SECRET is the secret token for validating webhook requests.
-You **MUST** configure this value or the server will not start.
-There is no default value, only sorrow.

 #### Nomad